K-orbit closures and Barbasch-Evens-Magyar varieties: Introduction

-Our definition naturally gives \emph{general type} results about the varieties of \cite{Barbasch-Evens-94}: \begin{itemize} \item a stratification (in the sense of \cite[Section~1.1.2]{Knutson}) into smaller BEM varieties (Corollary~\ref{cor:stratified}); \item description of its torus fixed points (Proposition~\ref{prop:thefixed}); \item a symplectic structure with Hamiltonian torus action as well as analysis of the moment map image, i.e., the \emph{BEM polytope}, as the convex hull of certain Weyl group reflections of a Bott-Samelson moment polytope (Theorem~\ref{thm:moment}); and \item an analogue of the brick variety (Theorem~\ref{thm:main}(II)). \end{itemize} In type $A$ we give a diagrammatic description of the BEM varieties (Section~\ref{sec:A-BEMs}) in linear algebraic terms, avoiding the algebraic group generalities.
-For example, we obtain more specific results (Section~\ref{sec:furtherPQ}) in our main example of ${\sf K}={\sf GL}_p\times {\sf GL}_q$ acting on ${\sf GL}_{p+q}/{\sf B}$.
-We show (Theorem~\ref{prop:theone}) that the study of BEM polytopes can be reduced to the ``$+\cdots +-\cdots -$'' special case.
-We then determine the torus weights in this situation (Theorem~\ref{prop:tweights}) which permits us to partially understand the vertices (Corollary~\ref{cor:vertexpartial}).
+Our definition gives \emph{general type} results about the varieties of \cite{Barbasch-Evens-94}: \begin{itemize} \item a stratification (in the sense of \cite[Section~1.1.2]{Knutson}) into smaller BEM varieties (Corollary~\ref{cor:stratified}); \item description of its torus fixed points (Proposition~\ref{prop:thefixed}); \item a symplectic structure with Hamiltonian torus action as well as analysis of the moment map image, e.g. we show that it is the convex hull of certain Weyl group reflections of the moment polytope of a Bott-Samelson variety (Theorem~\ref{thm:moment}); and \item an analogue of the brick variety (Theorem~\ref{thm:main}(II)). \end{itemize} In type $A$ we give a diagrammatic description of the BEM varieties (Section~\ref{sec:A-BEMs}) in linear algebraic terms, avoiding the algebraic group generalities.
+For example, we obtain more specific results (Section~\ref{sec:furtherPQ}) for ${\sf K}={\sf GL}_p\times {\sf GL}_q$ acting on ${\sf GL}_{p+q}/{\sf B}$.
+We show (Theorem~\ref{prop:theone}) that the study of BEM polytopes can be reduced to a special case.
+We determine the torus weights for this special case (Theorem~\ref{prop:tweights}) which permits us to partially understand the vertices (Corollary~\ref{cor:vertexpartial}).
 We also give a combinatorial characterization of the dimension of the BEM polytope (Theorem~\ref{thm:dimaug2}).

 We anticipate that many uses of the Zelevinsky/Magyar-type construction of the Bott-Samelson variety, such as (I)--(VI) above, have BEM versions.
 In particular, an analogue of (II), even in the case of ${\sf K}={\sf GL}_p\times {\sf GL}_q$, would bring important new information about the singularities of the symmetric orbit closures.
 More generally, analogues of (I)--(IV) would illuminate the combinatorics of the celebrated Kazhdan-Lusztig-Vogan polynomials.